The Pro-Rata Rule That Blindsides High-Income Backdoor Roth Converters

 The Earnings Accumulation Problem

 Delaying the conversion annually for 20 years, assuming 10% growth and a 37% marginal rate, generates a cumulative unnecessary tax cost of approximately $12,000.
 The forgone tax-free compounding on that $12,000 adds another $30,000 in lost growth by retirement.
-Total damage from waiting too long: roughly $42,000.
+Total damage from waiting: roughly $42,000.

 The fix is straightforward: contribute to the traditional IRA and convert to Roth within days, preferably the same week.
 Many brokerage platforms allow both steps in a single session.
-Position the contribution in cash or a money market fund between contribution and conversion, not in stocks.
-Parking the contribution in rapidly appreciating assets such as stocks or stock funds, then delaying the conversion, triggers a higher than expected tax bill on that appreciation.
-The IRS taxes that appreciation at ordinary income rates.
+Keep the contribution in cash or a money market fund between contribution and conversion rather than in stocks.
+Parking the contribution in rapidly appreciating assets such as stock funds, then delaying the conversion, triggers a higher-than-expected tax bill on that appreciation.
+The IRS taxes that appreciation at ordinary income rates, not the lower long-term capital gains rate.

 The Pro-Rata Trap

 The earnings delay is the first mistake.
-The second is more damaging: making non-deductible contributions for multiple years without converting, then discovering five years of gains have accumulated in the traditional IRA.
+The second is more damaging: making non-deductible contributions for multiple years without converting, then discovering that several years of gains have accumulated in the traditional IRA.

 This accumulation triggers the pro-rata rule, which catches high earners off guard.
 When an investor holds other traditional IRA assets alongside the backdoor Roth contribution, the pro-rata rule taxes a proportional share of the entire conversion.
-The calculation uses the ratio of taxed to untaxed IRA assets across all IRA accounts, potentially making the tax bill substantially worse than earnings alone.
+The calculation uses the ratio of taxed to untaxed IRA assets across all IRA accounts, potentially making the tax bill substantially worse than earnings alone would suggest.

 Here is what that means in practice.
-Suppose someone has $93,500 in a pre-tax rollover IRA and makes a $7,000 non-deductible contribution.
-Their total traditional IRA balance now stands at roughly $100,500.
-When they convert the $7,000, the IRS treats only about 7% of the conversion as after-tax basis.
-The remaining 93% is taxable at ordinary income rates.
+Suppose someone has $92,500 in a pre-tax rollover IRA and makes a $7,500 non-deductible contribution.
+Their total traditional IRA balance now stands at $100,000.
+When they convert the $7,500, the IRS treats only 7.5% of the conversion as after-tax basis.
+The remaining 92.5% is taxable at ordinary income rates, meaning roughly $6,940 of a $7,500 conversion becomes a taxable event.

 The entire pre-tax IRA balance sits in the denominator of the calculation.
 There is no way to isolate just the new contribution for conversion purposes.
-The IRS aggregates all traditional, SEP, and SIMPLE IRA balances as of December 31st of the conversion year, regardless of when during the year you made the contribution or executed the conversion.
+The IRS aggregates all traditional, SEP, and SIMPLE IRA balances as of December 31st of the conversion year, regardless of when during the year the contribution was made or the conversion executed.

 Two Paths Forward